throneless-tech/apsis/README.md

 Apsis exposes a simple API based on [RFC2169](https://datatracker.ietf.org/doc/html/rfc2169), extended to support file uploads.
 An HTTP `POST` to `/uri-res/R2N` will upload the data (such as a JSON string or arbitrary file) and return an ERIS URN (a matching token in the `Authorization` header is required to upload).
 An HTTP `GET` to `/uri-res/N2R?<ERIS URN>` will return the data.

 A simple client, `apsisctl`, is provided for convenience but it's almost equally simple to use `curl`.

+**NOTE:** For block discovery, this has the same network limitations as seeding a file with Bittorrent, namely the `apsisd` instance serving a block needs to have its port exposed to the internet.
 ## Usage

 Server: